inukshuk/bibtex-ruby/README.md

 outside of an object is treated as a comment anyway.
-Nicolas Markay argues that a @comment makes it possible to quickly comment out a number of consecutive objects; however, as Xavier Decoret points out that this does not work with the original +bibtex+ program (following a @comment, it simply ignores everything until the end of the line).
+Nicolas Markay argues that a @comment makes it possible to quickly comment out a number of consecutive objects; however, as Xavier Decoret points out that this does not work with the original `bibtex' program (following a @comment, it simply ignores everything until the end of the line).
 Indeed, on page 13 of [the original documentation][http://www.ctan.org/get/biblio/bibtex/contrib/doc/btxdoc.pdf], Oren Patashnik explains that @comment objects are not really necessary; they